karolsluszniak/cloudless-box/README.md

     gpasswd -a <myuser> wheel
     passwd <myuser>

 Finish by entering your new user's password.
 Now you should be able to log into your server with new account.
-You can re-provision your server at any time using new account:
+You can re-provision your server at any time using new account with:

     sudo chef-client